aspose-cells/Aspose.Cells-API-References/english/go-cpp/DeleteBlankOptions/SetEmptyFormulaValueAsBlank/_index.md

 ## SetEmptyFormulaValueAsBlank function

-Whether one cell will be taken as blank when it is formula and the calculated result is null or empty string.Default value is false.
+Whether one cell will be taken as blank when it is a formula and the calculated result is null or empty string.Default value is false.

 ```go